ruattd/curseforge-modpack-maker/README.md

-# curseforge-modpack-maker
+# CurseForge Modpack Maker

-A CurseForge modpack maker by Minoru Inaba from MCBBS
+This is a CurseForge modpack maker by Minoru Inaba from [MCBBS](https://www.mcbbs.net/thread-1183410-1-1.html).

+The repository is to deploy the website on Vercel.

+All files are distributed under [the MIT License](https://github.com/maxelblack/curseforge-modpack-maker/blob/main/LICENSE).